AdaCore/alt-ergo/INSTALL.md

   2. Install with "make install-gui"

+#### The Ctrl-Alt-Ergo wrapper

+   - Compile with "make cae"

+   - Install with "make install-cae"

 The steps below will build and install OCamlPro plugins (extension .cmxs if ocamlopt is installed or .cma if only ocamlc is detected).